department-for-transport-public/Open_NaPTAN/README.md

 <pre><code>>> pip3 install -r requirements.txt
 </code></pre>

+*Note:* On Ubuntu/Linux if you receive an error when the Rtree dependency is being installed then you may need to install the libspatialindex-dev library via `sudo apt-get install libspatialindex-dev`.

 4. Run the Command Line Interface (CLI), you can do this by running the main.py file from system terminal or Command Line Interface inside the src working directory.
 <pre><code>>> python3 main.py
 </code></pre>